 Because of the height of large trucks, it can be difficult for truck drivers to see what is happening directly in front of their vehicles.
 This has contributed to a significant number of pedestrian deaths in New York City.

-Starting January 13, 2012, Cross over mirrors must be installed on all trucks that
+Cross over mirrors must be installed on all trucks that

-- qualify as Commercial Vehicles,
+- Qualify as Commercial Vehicles,

-- are registered in New York State, and
+- Are registered in New York State, and

-- operate in New York City (except for expressways).
+- Operate in New York City (except for expressways).

 Installing cross over mirrors in front of the cab of a truck is a simple way of eliminating a truck driver’s front “blind spot” and allowing the driver to see any person at least three feet tall and passing one foot in front of the vehicle.
 School buses have long been required to have cross over mirrors.
 The mirrors are relatively inexpensive and manufacturers typically offer them below list price, and provide bulk discounts.
-Read the law Download a flyer about cross over mirrors

-Reducing Emissions From Non-Road Equipment (Local Law 77)
+Reducing Emissions from Non-Road Equipment (Local Law 77)

 Local Law 77, which was signed into law in 2003, requires the use of ultra-low sulfur diesel and "best available technology" for reducing emissions from non-road equipment used on City construction projects.
-See the Verified Technologies List of all the diesel retrofit technologies that the US Environmental Protection Agency has approved for use in engine retrofit programs.
-See the summary of verified diesel emission control strategies by the California Air Resources Board.